rydmike/rydmike.github.io/colorscheme.md

 ## Funky Theme Names?

 So where do the funky theme names come from?
 Like Mandy red and Hippie blue among others.
-I actually used the Flexfold demo app's custom theme mode, to design some of the color schemes in FlexColorScheme.
+I used the Flexfold demo app's custom theme mode, to design s§ome of the color schemes in FlexColorScheme.
 When you do that the used [**FlexColorPicker**](https://rydmike.com/colorpicker) names the chosen color automatically.
 Sometimes the color names where just too hip to not use them in its scheme name too.